-Wash the knee several times a day with soap or Hibiclens solution to get it as clean as you can.
+Wash the knee several times a day to get it as clean as you can.
 This decreases the risk of infection.
 Be careful not to get any scratches, cuts, sunburn, poison ivy, etc. The skin has to be in very good shape to prevent problems.
 You do not need to shave.